Spanish wine regions. Where to go, what to drink and eat, when in Spain.

 The Ribeira Sacra is composed of a score of councils divided between southern Lugo province and northeastern Ourense province.
 The countryside is united with wine (D.O.
 Ribeira Sacra) and monastic traditions.
 Monforte de Lemos is the largest population center in the Ribeira Sacra and is also the main center with all the facilities a tourist may need, so Monforte is the ideal base from which to explore the Ribeira Sacra.

 Another point of interest is the Monforte bridge or “Ponte Vella” over the river Cabe, credited to the Romans but with a new 16th century design, retaining medieval details.

 Among many recreational activities, Monforte de Lemos offers hunting and fishing, canyoning, cycling, hang gliding, climbing, and especially hiking along trails, among which the Camino de Santiago ‘s southern route is notable.

 Spanish wines from the Navarra region

-Navarre wines are generally aromatic, with fruity flavours, and a good balance between alcohol content and acidity and palate smoothness.
-White wines have shades of yellow, fine aromas and fresh flavours.
+Navarra wines are generally aromatic, with fruity flavors, and a good balance between alcohol content and acidity and palate smoothness.
+White wines have shades of yellow, fine aromas and fresh flavors.
 For their part, rosé wines are well-deserved for their unmistakable personality: they are dry, fresh and delicate.
 Equally exquisite are the reds made in those Denominations of Origin.
 The most prevalent grape in the region is the variety Garnacha.

 You will come across one of the many corners of the Camino as you travel through the Navarre region: the fountain of wine.
 The Irache Monastery and its attached winery, the Irache Wineries, was established in 1891, are situated in the small Navarran town of Ayegui.
 The wine fountain was created to motivate Santiago’s fatigued followers where the pilgrims were filled.
 Scallop shells from the monastery, and sacred wine bottles.